Epsilon Theorems in Intermediate Logics: Introduction

-It is well known that adding the \eps-operator to intutionistic logic in a straightforward way is not conservative. \cite{Mints1977,Mints1990} has investigated different systems based on intuitionistic logic with \eps-operators which are conservative and in which the \eps-theorem holds.
+It is well known that adding the \eps-operator to intuitionistic logic in a straightforward way results in translations~$A^\eps$ of intuitionistically invalid formulas~$A$ becoming provable. \cite{Mints1977,Mints1990} has investigated different systems based on intuitionistic logic with \eps-operators which are conservative and in which the \eps-theorem holds.
 He allows the use of \eps-terms only when $\exists x\,A(x)$ has been established; other approaches (e.g., \citealt{Shirai1971}) use existence predicates to accomplish the same.
-We investigate the basic \et-calculus without this assumption; i.e., we treat the \et-calculus syntactically as a calculus of (something like) Skolem functions rather than semantically as a choice operator.
+We investigate the basic \et-calculus without this assumption.
+In our \et-calculi, \et-terms are treated syntactically as something like Skolem functions rather than semantically as choice operators.